mqAncientHistory/cityOfRome/_posts/TPSacrifice.md

 -   *scaenae frons* (architectural backdrop)

 -   Temple of *Venus Victrix*.

+{% include lightbox.html
+caption="*Figure 7.* A 3D virtual reconstruction of the Theatre, with its various components highlighted, a derivative work by [Amadscientist (2012)](https://commons.wikimedia.org/wiki/File:Theatre_of_Pompey_highlighted_diagram.png) of an oringal 3D model by Lasha Tskhondia, used under CC BY-SA 3." image="Ewan/FIG7-Theatre-of-Pompey-highlighted-diagram" width="1896" height="933" %}

 The *cavea* is thought to have seated at least 20,000 people [@Temelini: 42].
 Some modern reconstructions, including those by